Introduction to Coronaviruses and COVID-19

 In 1960 researchers isolated two viruses with crown like structures that were causing common colds in humans.
 Scientists then realised that viruses earlier identified in sick chickens and pigs also had the same structure and it was in 1968 that the term coronavirus was given to the entire group.

 The novel coronavirus was discovered in Wuhan in December 2019 and has been named SARS COV-2 with the resulting disease called COVID-19 (Coronavirus disease of 2019).
-Initially it was an epidemic in China, but as a virus new to humans, it spread quickly around the world, being officially declared a pandemic by the World Health Organisation in March 2020.
+Initially it was an epidemic in China, but as a virus new to humans, it spread quickly around the world, being officially declared a pandemic by the World Health Organisation (WHO) in March 2020.
 By the end of that month there had been around 30,000 deaths and half a million people infected.
-A third of the world's countries have been forced to introduce preventative measures to slow the spread, some even going into complete lockdown.
-It has now spread to nearly every country in the world with more than 20 million known to be infected and over 700,000 deaths have been recorded.
+Many of countries have been forced to introduce preventative measures to slow the spread, some even going into complete lockdown on more than one occasion when a new wave of the virus occurs.
+All but 14 countries around the world have now reported cases with more than 150 million people known to have been infected and over 3.2 million deaths have been recorded.

 How did it start?

-It is unclear how and where the virus was initially caught by the so-called 'patient zero', but it is suspected to have been passed from a bat to an intermediate (which some scientists believe was a scaly anteater called a pangolin) and then to humans at a "wet market" in Wuhan, which sold both live and dead animals.
+It is unclear how and where the virus was initially caught by the so-called 'patient zero', but it is suspected to have been passed from a bat to an intermediary (which some scientists believe was a scaly anteater called a pangolin) and then to humans at a "wet market" in Wuhan, which sold both live and dead animals.
 These markets are often difficult to keep clean as animals can be slaughtered on site and are typically very busy, which helps the spread of disease.
 Also human activity such as deforestation, land clearance for human settlements, industrial agriculture etc often brings humans and animals closer together creating opportunity for zoonotic spillover.
+An international team backed by the WHO investigating the origins of the coronavirus pandemic concluded in March that a 'very likely' scenario was that the virus was passed though an unknown animal on to humans.

 Coronaviruses have a genomic proofreading mechanism which keeps the virus from mutating in such a way that could weaken it.
 They also have a special trick that makes them even more dangerous: they often swap chunks of their RNA with other coronaviruses which is called recombination.
 This recombination can lead to new versions of the virus that can infect new cell types and jump into other species.
 This recombination often happens in bats which carry 61 viruses known to infect humans.